 In a triplex or quadruplex system, the operation is very similar to the duplex operation described above with the following differences.
-For each additional compressor, there is an additional pressure setting (see Table below).
+For each additional compressor, there is an additional pressure setting (see table below).
 With a triplex or a quadruplex system, the lag unit running alarm may not necessarily correspond to the third or fourth compressor coming on.
-To determine when the PLC turns on the lag alarm, it counts the number of units in the "Auto" position and makes a decision based on the pressure conditions.
+To determine when the PLC turns on the lag alarm, it counts the number of units in the "Auto" position and makes a decision based on the pressure settings.
 For example, in a quadruplex system with only 2 H-O-A switches in the "Auto" position, the lag alarm will turn on when the second unit is turned on.

-Note: For a compressor to be considered available to the system its H-O-A switch must be in the "Auto" position.
+Note: For a compressor to be considered available to the system (through the PLC), its H-O-A switch must be in the "Auto" position.

-System Pressure Setting Cut In Cut Out
+System Pressure Switch Start (Close) Stop (Open)

-Lead 100 psig 110 psig
+Lead 90 psig 100 psig

-Lag 1 95 psig 105 psig
+Lag 1 85 psig 95 psig

-Lag 2 - Tpx and Qpx Only 90 psig 100 psig
+Lag 2 - Tpx and Qpx Only 80 psig 90 psig

-Lag 3 - Qpx Only 85 psig 95 psig
+Lag 3 - Qpx Only 75 psig 85 psig